 An often unrecognized type of Chiari Malformation in which the cerebellum is blocking the foramen magnum, but not descended through it (no herniation), or is less than the 3mm required by the diagnosis criteria.[1]
 Because of its position, it is blocking the flow of cerebrospinal fluid and consequently, causing a syrinx.[2]

 BACKGROUND: In 1997 a study was done on 5 patients that had Syringomyelia (a condition in which a CSF filled cyst forms inside the spinal cord, further compromising the spinal cord itself), but no hindbrain herniation.
-The presence of the syrinx was indicative of something obstructing the flow of CSF (and four were symptomatic), but because of the lack of tonsillar ectopia, they were not considered Chiari Malformations.
+The presence of the syrinx was indicative of something obstructing the flow of CSF (and four were symptomatic), but because of the lack of cerebellar herniation, they did not fit the criteria for Chiari Malformations.[2][3]

 • What they discovered was that the blockage of CSF alone causes problems, even serious ones like Syringomyelia.